30 hours childcare offer - Parent info

 1 April to 31 August | Autumn term starting 1 September | 15 June to 31 July | 31 August or before |

-For example, a child who turns three between 1 September and the 31 December will start their extended entitlement from 1 January.
-Parents are encouraged to apply in the term before their child turns three in order to access a place in the term following their child's third birthday.
+For example, a child who turns three between 1 September and the 31 December will start their working parent entitlement from 1 January.
+Parents are encouraged to apply in the term before their child's birthday in order to access a place in the term following their child's birthday.

-Visit the Childcare Choices website for more information.
+Visit the Childcare Choices (opens new window) website for more information.
 This includes a childcare calculator to find out which childcare funding schemes would best suit your circumstances.